dmbarbour/wikilon/docs/AwelonLang.md

 Instead of solving these problems at the syntax layer, Awelon shifts the burden to [editable views](http://martinfowler.com/bliki/ProjectionalEditing.html).

-I put some emphasis on *plain text* editable views, such that we can readily integrate favored editors and perhaps even leverage [Filesystem in Userspace (FUSE)](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) to operate on a dictionary via plain text and CLI.
+I put some emphasis on *plain text* editable views, such that we can readily integrate favored editors and perhaps even leverage [Filesystem in Userspace (FUSE)](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) to operate easily on a serviced dictionary through filesystems and CLI.
 However, graphical views could potentially include checkboxes, sliders, drop-down lists, graphs and canvases, and may offer an interesting foundation for graphical user interfaces within Awelon's application model.

-Numbers will certainly be a target for editable views.
+Numbers are an important target for editable views.
 A viable sketch:

         #42         == AWELON(42)
         -7          == [#0 #7 integer]